sig-gis/kaza-lcms/README.md

 3. Create land cover primitives (03RFprimitives.py)
 4. Construct categorical land cover map from the set of land cover primitives (04generate_LC.py)
 5. Conduct accuracy assessment (05accuracy.py)
-6. Estimate area of each land cover class (code editor JS script: users/kwoodward/kazaLC/pixelCounter)
+6. Estimate area of each land cover class (code editor JS script: users/kwoodward/kazaLC/pixelCounter & Area Estimation Google Sheets in Google Drive)

-click this link to accept the kazaLC Javascript repo: https://code.earthengine.google.com/?accept_repo=users/kwoodward/kazaLC click this link to gain access to the WWF_KAZA Google Drive folder: https://drive.google.com/drive/folders/1Qd3Xo9ISQjQV15xxwqfgE-Dr1JFJ49M4?usp=sharing
+click this link to accept the kazaLC Javascript repo: https://code.earthengine.google.com/?accept_repo=users/kwoodward/kazaLC

+click this link to gain access to the WWF_KAZA Google Drive folder: https://drive.google.com/drive/folders/1Qd3Xo9ISQjQV15xxwqfgE-Dr1JFJ49M4?usp=sharing

-# Scripts
+# Python Scripts
 ### Each script will be run on the command-line.
 The user must provide values for each command-line argument to control the year and AOI to run the analysis for, and which sensor to use.
 The output Earth Engine asset from a given script must complete before the next script is run.

 ### Here is a list of possible arguments a script will require: